Our Bodies Function As Dynamic Energy Systems

 Dossey, Larry M.D.

 Dr. Dossey received the prestigious Visionary Award in 2013 that honors a pioneer whose visionary ideas have shaped integrative healthcare and the medical profession.
-This New York Times best-selling author has written 12 books.
+Dr. Dossey is a New York Times best-selling author has written 12 books.

 Eden, Donna Ph.D. and Feinstein, David Ph.D.